Data collection and evidence gathering made easy

 Every consultant, auditor and expert will have a way to report and present the findings and outputs of their work and the interpretation they have made as to the state of the cyber risk strategies that the controls have enforced.

-This analysis and reporting is the culmination of the report author’s wisdom and experience, and it must be attuned to the audience for which it is intended.
+Analysis and reporting are the culmination of the report author’s wisdom and experience, and it must be attuned to the audience for which it is intended.

-Managers and risk owners need to understand the coverage, effectiveness and maturity of the controls that are in place, and the risks that their business or data is exposed to as a result of this.
-Hence the graphical representation of KPIs and the ability to understand how this translates into a maturity score that combines quality, coverage and effectiveness is vital.
+Managers and risk owners need to understand the coverage, effectiveness and maturity of the controls that are in place, and the risks that their business or data is exposed to.
+The graphical representation of KPIs and the ability to understand how this translates into a maturity score that combines quality, coverage and effectiveness is vital.
 This audience doesn’t want lists of issues or pages of detailed analysis, they want business focused performance metrics and dashboard type outputs that show them the current posture and the trends over time, to help them understand if it is getting better or worse.

 The technology can generate raw outputs for technical use, or for other systems that need lists of systems or control failures to be remediated.